ng-Classic/ng-classic/aio/content/cli/index.md

 # CLI Overview and Command Reference

-The Angular ClassicCLI is a command-line interface tool that you use to initialize, develop, scaffold, and maintain Angular Classicapplications directly from a command shell.
+The Angular Classic CLI is a command-line interface tool that you use to initialize, develop, scaffold, and maintain Angular Classic applications directly from a command shell.

-## Installing Angular ClassicCLI
+## Installing Angular Classic CLI

-Major versions of Angular ClassicCLI follow the supported major version of Angular, but minor versions can be released separately.
+Major versions of Angular Classic CLI follow the supported major version of Angular, but minor versions can be released separately.

 Install the CLI using the `npm` package manager: